tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 # Infection and Pulmonary Hypertension

-### Acute Infection
-The most common cause of death
+* Acute infection is the most common cause of death.

-### Pulmonary Hypertension

-May result in signs and symptoms of right heart failure
+* Pulmonary Hypertension may result in signs and symptoms of right heart failure:
   * Dyspnea
   * Angina at rest
   * Syncope
   * Cyanosis
   * Peripheral edema
   * Hepatomegaly
   * Renal dysfunction

 # ~Question 8
 Which condition is a complication of pulmonary hypertension?